lajohnston/smslib/docs/input.md

 Use `input.readPort1` or `input.readPort2` to capture the input from joypad 1 and joypad 2 respectively.
 The comparison functions will work based on the last of these to have been called.

+Note: Each of these should only be called once per frame.

 ### input.if

 Allows an if-like syntax for detecting when certain buttons have been pressed.
 If the given button has been pressed, the code inside the 'block' will run, otherwise it will be skipped.